fserb/canvas2D/spec/context-loss.md

 ### Open issues and questions

 - Deprecate `webglcontextlost` in favor of `contextlost`?
+- Deprecate `webglcontextrestored` in favor of `contextrestored`?
 - What the default behavior should be?
+- Currently the canvas has to be modified in order for context lost/restored events to fire.
+Is that the right behavior?
+- The canvas has to be in the DOM and also visible in order for context lost/restored events to fire.
+Is that the right behavior?

 Example usage
 -------------